- Why free cash flow matters

 Free cash flow vs. EBITDA

 EBITDA is a profit proxy; FCF is closer to cash available after reinvestment.
-EBITDA ignores capex, interest, taxes, and working capital—dangerous as a lone hero metric.
+EBITDA ignores capex, interest, taxes, and working capital, making it dangerous as a lone hero metric.

 Simple example (illustrative)